+What the Statistics Tell Us About Car Crashes in GeorgiaThe Georgia Department of Transportation (DOT) says in its most recent Crash Analysis, Statistics & Information (CASI) Notebook that each day about 2,400 people are involved in car accidents in the state.
+About 360 people are injured in auto accidents every day, and about 30 people die in car wrecks in Georgia every week.
 Car insurance may be the first thing to come to mind after an accident, but all too often after a wreck resulting in major injuries, the victim’s losses exceed minimum coverage requirements.
 Injured drivers also find out too often that the at-fault driver doesn’t even have car insurance.
 When you do deal with an insurance company, it is best to keep in mind that insurance firms profit by paying as little as possible for claims.
 This holds true for “your” insurance company and the other driver’s insurer.
-What’s best for you is not at the top of their agenda.
-This is where an experienced Macon car accident lawyer like those at the Mann Law Firm can help.
+What’s best for you is not what’s best for them.
+When you hire a lawyer, you’re hiring an advocate that will fight for your best interests.
 People who are injured or suffer other significant losses in motor vehicle crashes deserve to be compensated for their losses, but aggressive legal help is usually required to realize that goal.

-The moment we are retained, a thorough investigation of your accident and injuries begins.
-This leads to fair and accurate demands from the defendant’s insurer, which we steadfastly and aggressively negotiate on your behalf.
-The insurance industry itself estimates that when an attorney becomes involved, the settlement value of any car accident claim increases four hundred percent!
+The moment you hire us, a thorough investigation of your accident and injuries begins.
+We deal firmly and aggressively with the defendant’s insurance company to ensure you are taken advantage of.
+When a competent attorney becomes involved in a claim, the settlement value of a car accident claim typically increases significantly.
 And once we are involved, you are fully insulated from all insurance company harassment because they must deal with only your lawyers.
 We can bring you results and a lot of peace of mind.
-If you or a loved one has been injured in a car accident, don’t hesitate to call Macon car accident lawyer David Mann to schedule a free consultation.
+If you or a loved one has been injured in a car accident, don’t hesitate to call a car accident lawyer in Macon, Ga to schedule a free consultation.
 We earn no fee unless we win your case.